 Security

 Making sure shipments reach customers safely protects both your reputation and your bottom line.
-A large part of this entails investing in secure packaging materials and reliable shipping carriers.
+This means investing in secure packaging materials and reliable shipping carriers.

 Keep in mind that security doesn’t end when a carrier delivers products to your customer’s doorstep.
 Porch piracy is a real problem, with over 119 million packages stolen in 2023.

 To avoid such issues, offer your customers real-time tracking and delivery notifications.
-You can also allow them to set specific delivery timelines so their packages can arrive when they are available to receive them.
-A report by UPS shows that 74% of consumers value real-time package tracking, while 72% want the ability to choose delivery dates.
+You can also allow them to set specific delivery timelines so that their packages arrive when they’re home.
+UPS reported that 74% of consumers value real-time package tracking, while 72% want the ability to choose delivery dates.

 Sustainability